 Advantages of all-in-one plans

 We have all been there, in a doctor’s office, fumbling around for medical cards, IDs, and other paperwork they want us to fill out or bring.
-Medicare all-in-one plans provide all your benefits on one plan, meaning the same card you used for your doctors is the same one you use for your prescriptions.
+Medicare all-in-one plans provide all your benefits on one plan, meaning the same card you use for your doctors is the same one you use for your prescriptions.

 Most services will require a copay.
-Your agent and plan documents should go over this in advance to ensure you choose the plan that fits your needs and understand your costs when using the insurance.
+Your agent and plan documents should review this in advance to ensure you choose the plan that fits your needs and understand your costs when using the insurance.

 Additional benefits not covered by Medicare

 In addition to your medical and drug coverage, an all-in-one plan will add additional benefits that Original Medicare doesn’t offer.
 These can include:

 - Free meals

 - Utility assistance

 - Free phones